 In addition to federal regulations that exist, some states have state appliance regulations and codes addressing energy efficiency.
 PHTA advocates for the adoption of national codes and PHTA standards when addressing energy efficiency at the state level.
-This includes advocating for the adoption of the APSP-14 Standard for Portable Spa Energy Efficiency and APSP-15 Standard for Residential Pool and Spa Energy Efficiency, both of which are adopted by reference in the International Swimming Pool & Spa Code.
+This includes advocating for the adoption of the APSP-14 Standard for Portable Spa Energy Efficiency and PHTA-15 Standard for Residential Pool and Spa Energy Efficiency, both of which are adopted by reference in the International Swimming Pool & Spa Code.

 Pools and spas are becoming greener, and that’s a good thing!